BrandonTang89/scalalox/README.md

 - Added continue and break statements for usage within loops.
 - Added lambda functions.
   - Replaced regular functions with syntactic sugar for lambdas.
+- Added getters for classes
+  - These are kind of like syntactic sugar for 0 arity functions
+  - They are still shadowed by fields of the same name